 5 Common Cervical Screening Myths Explained

 Let’s start with one of the most popular.
-One in three women don’t attend their cervical screening because of embarrassment.
+According to the NHS, one in three women don’t attend their cervical screening because of embarrassment.
 This ranges from embarrassment about body shape to the appearance of your bits, from worrying that you’ve not shaved/waxed to how it smells down there.
 Look, I know what you mean.
 I’m sure we’ve all been there having “that” sort of examination, where we’re thinking “god I bet she thinks it’s a right mess down there.”
 I think it’s one of those things we’re just programmed to do.
 But, let me tell you – the nurse who does your screening will not care.
 I don’t want to be crass (but I’m a firm believer that the more we talk about these things, the more we normalise them) but your fanny will be one of many fannies they’ll see that day.
 They’re not going to care whether or not you’ve waxed or what your bits look like.
 Of course, if it makes you feel better to have a bit of a tidy up down there, by all means do.
 But honestly, they won’t mind either way.

 Of course, many will see the overall process as something that’s quite embarrassing, and that’s perfectly normal.
 It’s only normal to feel embarrassed by the whole thing.
 But remember, the nurse will have done this many times before.
 While the overall idea of sitting on a bed with your pants off and your legs in stirrups certainly isn’t the most dignified of positions, it’s five minutes, and these days, there’s lots of ways that you can keep your dignity.

 - There will usually be a sheet of paper for you to cover your bottom half with so you’re not completely on show.

 - The nurse will generally have an area that’s curtained off for you to undress, so you can get yourself ready and in position without anyone watching.